ealmonte32/ealmonte32.github.io/temp-openssl-guide-hw2.md

 For (Q1-b):
 We now need to create our own Root CA (Certificate Authority), like if we were DigiCert, and we need to issue a certificate to some website that requests it, for example a website called "`msu-csit560.com`":

-We start by taking care of creating our Root CA stuff, starting with generating a RSA private key with 2048 bits of length:<br>
+We start by taking care of creating our Root CA stuff, starting with generating an RSA private key with 2048 bits:<br>
 `openssl genrsa -out myRootCA.key 2048`

 ![image](https://github.com/ealmonte32/ealmonte32.github.io/assets/24350198/8927eba7-d710-4dd8-ab88-3fcd81aa4cc1)